Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px;">
 Let's quickly map the services that we want to create to the appropriate request methods:

-* **Retrieving a list of Todos for a given user**: This is READ.
+* **Retrieving a list of Todos for a given data**: This is READ.
 We will use GET.
-We will use a URI: /users/{name}/Todos.
+We will use a URI: /.
 One more good practice is to use plurals for static things in the URI: users, Todo, and so on.
 This results in more readable URIs.

 * **Retrieving details for a specific Todo**: Again, we will use GET.
-We will use a URI /users/{name}/Todos/{id}.
-You can see that this is consistent with the earlier URI that we decided for the list of Todos.
+We will use a URI /{id}.
+You can see that this is consistent with the earlier URI that we decided on for the list of Todos.

-* **Creating a Todo for a user**: For the create operation, the suggested HTTP Request method is POST.
-To create a new Todo, we will post to URI /users/{name}/Todos
+* **Creating a Todo for a data**: For the create operation, the suggested HTTP Request method is POST.
+To create a new Todo, we will post to URI: /
 </div>

 ## Todo Coding